valesken/valesken.github.io/src/posts/post_4.md

 ## The Mode of Goodness

 Before buying this farm, Olivier spent a long time in India and Switzerland running self-sufficient communities of various scales.
-He mentioned that in southern Switzerland, one community had as many as 600 people and that, except for salt and sugar, they were completely self-sufficient.
+He mentioned that one community in southern Switzerland had as many as 600 people and that, except for salt and sugar, they were completely self-sufficient.
 This is, it seems, the reason he knows how to farm.

 Olive trees are new to him, though.
 He and his partner only acquired this place 3 or 4 years ago.
 But he's figuring it out and, if the olive oil I've tasted is any indication, he's doing it right.
 When there is something he's unsure of, he has plenty of neighbors to ask for advice.
 In fact, it seems like he's become quite friendly with many of them.
-His goatherd neighbor, for example, came by several times just in the last week to say hello and chat with Olivier.
+His goatherd neighbor, for example, came by several times just in the last week to say hello.
 Another neighbor of his raises bees and sold Olivier a couple boxes so he could try rearing bees on his land.

 But Olivier's time in self-sufficient communities was about far more than just farming and it is clear that a lot of the philosophy and spirituality he gathered from those times in his life are still very present and relevant to him.
 Nearly every night, as we sit around the dinner table and chat, he begins to discuss the various esoteric beliefs and systems that form the foundation of his life.
-I don't know if he would agree that this is a good description of it, but my impression is that he follows a sort of mystical hinduism that emphasizes the individual's abilities to read and understand the foundational texts of Hinduism - the Vedas.
-It's lead to some very interesting conversations on the human nature, karma, reincarnation, and all sorts of other spiritual topics.
+I don't know if he would agree that this is a good description of it, but my impression is that he follows a sort of mystical Hinduism that emphasizes the individual's abilities to read and understand the foundational texts of Hinduism - the Vedas.
+It's led to some very interesting conversations on human nature, karma, reincarnation, and all sorts of other spiritual topics.
 As a non-spiritual person, this can at times be quite challenging.
 But there is a lot of very interesting psychology and ways of framing reality behind what he says and I've found that I get valuable insights from our rambling conversations.

 In particular, he seems to be very fond of the idea that people are always acting in the "mode" of Goodness, Ignorance, or Passion.
 My initial reaction was that this feels a little overly simplified.
 Surely, one could be acting in other